danlentz/cl-ctrie/readme.md

 > An RDCSS-DESCRIPTOR object represents a 'plan' for a proposed RDCSS (restricted double compare single swap) operation.
-The use of this descriptor object provides the means to effect an atomic RDCSS in software, requiring only hardware support for single CAS, as that is what is commonly available on curent consumer hardware.
+The use of this descriptor object provides the means to effect an atomic RDCSS in software, requiring only hardware support for single-word CAS, which is preferable because it is commonly available on curent consumer hardware.
-   - OV         designates a slot containing the OLD (current) root inode.
+   - `OV`        designates a slot containing the OLD (current) root inode.
                  If the swap is unsuccessful, the resulting ctrie will revert to this structure as the root inode.
-   - OVMAIN     designates a slot containing the CNODE that is referenced by the OLD (current) root inode.
+   - `OVMAIN`    designates a slot containing the CNODE that is referenced by the OLD (current) root inode.
-   - NV         designates a slot containing a fully assembled replacement root inode referencing a valid CNODE.
-This pair will become the root inode and level-0 main-node of the ctrie if the swap is successful.
+   - `NV`        designates a slot containing a fully assembled replacement root inode referencing a valid CNODE.
+This pair will become the root inode and level 0 MAIN-NODE of the ctrie if the swap is successful.
-   - COMMITTED  designates a flag which, when not NIL, indicates that the RDCSS plan defined by this descriptor has completed successfully.
+   - `COMMITTED` designates a flag which, when not NIL, indicates that the RDCSS plan defined by this descriptor has completed successfully

 _[function]_         `RDCSS-DESCRIPTOR-P  (OBJECT)`